 Select

 A dropdown select component for choosing from a list of options.
-Supports labels, helper text, error states, and icons.
+Supports labels, helper text, error states, and density variants.

 Overview

 The Select component provides a native dropdown experience with consistent styling.
-It supports labels, placeholder text, helper text, error states, and multiple sizes.
+It supports labels, placeholder text, helper text, error states, and density variants matching the Input component pattern.

 Props